c0d3m0nk3y/notes/README.md

-A notepad written in HTML, JavaScript and PHP.
+A shared notepad written in PHP.